 If your app uses FingerprintManager to display a fingerprint authentication dialog to users, switch to using BiometricPrompt instead.

 BiometricPrompt relies on the system to display the authentication dialog.
 It also changes its behavior to adapt to the type of biometric authentication that a user has chosen.
-But before using BiometricPrompt in your app, you should first use the hasSystemFeature() method to ensure that the device supports fingerprint, iris, or face-scanning feature.If you want to checkout more features, visit the Android Developer website.
+But before using BiometricPrompt in your app, you should first use the hasSystemFeature() method to ensure that the device supports fingerprint, iris, or face-scanning features.If you want to check out more features, visit the Android Developer website.